Is Narcissistic Personality Disorder Treatable? Exploring Treatment Options

 Medication is generally not thought to be effective in the treatment of narcissistic personality disorder, though medications may be used to manage conditions such as depression or anxiety that often accompany this disorder.

-If Someone You Love Has Narcissistic Personality Disorder, Residential Treatment Is the Key to Recovery
+Residential Treatment Is the Key to Recovery

 As mentioned above, a major stumbling block in the path to recovery comes from the inherent nature of the condition.
 Simply put, those with narcissistic personality disorder are unwilling to acknowledge any perceived weakness and, thus, rarely seek treatment on their own.

 If you suspect a loved one is suffering from this disorder, your challenge lies in helping them recognize the existence of their problem and encouraging them to seek professional treatment.
 This requires time and effort, as it’s likely they won’t agree to treatment unless they view it as the only available option.
 Be patient and encouraging.
 Let your loved one know how much harm their behavior is causing, but take care not to turn the conversation into a confrontation.
 Pushing too hard or too harshly may only serve to further discourage them from treatment.

 Treatment will take time, as recovering from narcissistic personality disorder requires undergoing a fundamental shift in personality.
 A residential mental health treatment facility is the best place to undergo treatment.
 It places an individual in a distraction-free environment, away from all the stresses of everyday life, and surrounds them with supportive and nonjudgmental care customized to their needs.
 While at an inpatient facility, a client may also receive simultaneous treatment for any conditions that co-occur with the disorder, such as depression or substance or alcohol use disorders.
 The sustained intensity and comprehensive nature of inpatient programs make them ideal for treating difficult conditions such as narcissistic personality disorder.